There are a lot of benefits to living in The Bahamas — and even more to becoming a citizen.

 Permits for Living in the Bahamas

-There are several legal options for non-citizens who wish to live in The Bahamas for any extended length of time.
+The various Bahamas residence permits provide several legal options for non-citizens who wish to live in the country for any extended length of time.

 You can apply for this status each year, provided you are living in The Bahamas.
 Home ownership is not mandatory (meaning you can apply even if you rent or lease.)